A national group that advocates "treatment" of homosexuality is being

 something for political purposes, they'll find a way to do it," Diamond says in

-"The therapists are saying, 'We can change your orientation,' when all of the data, all of the data suggest that is not the case.
+a videotaped interview posted on the Internet."The therapists are saying, 'We can change your orientation,' when all of the data, all of the data suggest that is not the case.
 They say same-sex attractions can disappear - they don't," she says.
 Reparative therapies "do additional damage" with techniques that incorporate electroshock and nausea-inducing treatments "that leave people feeling greater shame, greater guilt, worse about themselves."

 No comments: